Raghav1428/spring-microservices/README.md

 - Centralized configuration
 - Monitoring and logging

-Stay tuned as the repo grows into a full-fledged microservices ecosystem.
+Stay tuned as the repo grows into a full-fledged microservice ecosystem.

 ## 🛠 Tech Stack
 - **Java 17**